 After World War II the B&O completely dieselized the trian supplementing its EA/EB sets with E6s and E7s.
 However, the railroad did not purchase any new equipment for hte train.
 While the new train worked well in increasing ridership for the Baltimore & Ohio it did not sustain the railroad's long term viability in the New York-Washington market.
 Between the Pennsylvania Railroad's dominance and decreasing patronage with passenger trains after World War II the B&O simply could not compete posting increasing deficits annually.
 Finally, the railroad made the hard decision of canceling the train with the final run occurring on April 26, 1958.
 This last consist was met with an incredible amount of fanfare as reporters from the New York Times, New York Post, Life magazine and Saturday Evening Post all lamented on its passing.

 For the next few years the Mount Royal Station remained in use by the B&O but with its primary function no longer needed the railroad finally closed the building on June 30, 1961.
 Today, it is completely restored, along with its train shed, and used as the Maryland Institute College of Art (MICA).
-For a timetable of the train during the 1930s please click here.
 For more reading I would strongly suggest the book Royal Blue Line: The Classic B&O Train between Washington and New York by noted railroad historian Herbert H. Harwood Jr. Herb is quite knowledgeable on the B&O and his book covering is premier New York train is certainly the best publication currently out there highlighting its complete history.
 If you're interested in perhaps purchasing the book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.